OlivierLD/raspberry-coffee/NMEA-multiplexer/getstarted.md

 ```
 The port to read will now be `/dev/ttyS80`

-> Note: you will have to do this link (`ln` command) everytime the system re-starts.
+> Note: you will have to do this link (`ln` command) every time the system re-starts.
 > It might be a good idea to put it in your `/etc/rc.local` file...

 ## First tests